max0x7ba/atomic_queue/README.md

 * CPU scheduler can preempt threads.
 To avoid that real-time `SCHED_FIFO` priority 50 is used to disable scheduler time quantum expiry and make the threads non-preemptable by lower priority processes/threads.
 * Real-time thread throttling disabled.
 * Adverse address space randomisation may cause extra CPU cache conflicts, as well as other processes running on the system.
 To minimise effects of that `benchmarks` executable is run at least 33 times.
 The benchmark charts display average values.
 The chart tooltip also displays the standard deviation, minimum and maximum values.

+Benchmark performance of single-producer-single-consumer queues `boost::lockfree::spsc_queue`, `moodycamel::ReaderWriterQueue` and these queues in single-producer-single-consumer mode should be identical because they implement exactly the same algorithm using exactly the same atomic load and store instructions. `boost::lockfree::spsc_queue` implementation benchmarked at that time had no optimizations for minimizing L1d cache contention, cold branch misprediction or pipeline stalls from subtler issues noticable only in the generated assembly code.

 I only have access to a few x86-64 machines.
 If you have access to different hardware feel free to submit the output file of `scripts/run-benchmarks.sh` and I will include your results into the benchmarks page.